Baizidmdashadzzaman/Npm-package-development-baizidmdashadzzaman-developer-info/README.md

 Now, when you navigate to http://localhost:8080/developer (or your configured port), you'll see the developer information page.

-npm publish to publish it to npmjs.com
+npm run build and npm publish to publish it to npmjs.com